Alfresco/docs-alfresco/content-services/latest/admin/securing-install.md

 See [Configure SSL for production environment]({% link content-services/latest/config/repository.md %}#ssl-prod).

+Note that besides HTTPS traffic (Digital Workspace, Share, WebDAV, ReST API) you need also consider:

+* SharePoint Protocol
+* IMAPS
+* SMTP Inbound TLS
+* SMTP Outbound TLS
+* FTPS
+* LDAPS Connection
+* Consider Hazelcast or JGroups Connection (Clustering)

 ## Securing the connection between Repository and Solr (2)
 It is important that the communication between the Content Services Repository and the Alfresco Search Services is secure.

 For more information about this see [Search Services security documentation]({% link search-services/latest/config/security.md %})

+### Re-generate the Solr certificate
+Alfresco and Solr are separate web applications.
+Regardless of whether or not these webapps are running in the same Tomcat server, different Tomcat servers, or even different machines, they use HTTP to communicate with each other.
+The communication between Solr and Alfresco is encrypted, by default.
+The Solr web application is secured using certificate-based client authentication.
+But, by default, the certificate Solr uses for both encryption and authentication is the one that Alfresco generated and shipped with the product.
+This means that, by default, if someone can get to your Solr port they can search your entire repository because the public has easy access to that Alfresco-generated, default client certificate.

+To fix this, either make sure no one can hit the Solr port (8443, by default) or re-generate the certificate.
+Or both.
+For more info on how to re-generate the Solr certificate, see the [docs](TODO).

 ## Share Web UI security (3)
 The Alfresco Share Web UI is one of the main user interfaces used by Alfresco users.
 It needs to be configured